DaniAngione/hunter/README.md

 This mod and all its contents are under a GNU GPL 3.0 license and may be used, shared, remixed and anything else as long as credit is given, linked and the same license is used!
 More info: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## CHANGELOG

+### October 9th, 2020 - v1.0.1
+- Fixed an issue with the Loot Drops Component that caused errors when using the stable release of ACE.
+- Fixed an issue when sending out a citizen to a dispatch quest (i.e: Amberstone) and they don't have a pet.
+- Added compatibility for customizing the "Dog Companion" per kingdom.

 ### October 8th, 2020 - v1.0
 - Initial Release